gamethis/BonkeyWonkers/exercise5/README.md

 }
 ```

-## Use the vault CLI to create a new token, using the policy above to used in a later step
+## Use the vault CLI to create a new token
+**Note:** Use the policy created above (to used in a later step)

 **Note** You'll need to use the http address and NOT https

 ## Demonstrate reading the secret by using the python app (getSecret.py)

 ## Can you explain how this could be more secure?
-Placing tokens in an application is not ideal (as it's also a secret)
+Placing tokens in an application is not ideal (as it's also a secret - "Secret 0")

 ## Exercise 5 complete